 Interview with Dame Vivienne Westwood in defence of Julian Assange

 Why is it so important to free Julian Assange, Madam?

 Julian Assange is my priority, he’s the key to everything.
 We face a global wall of government corruption: political, economic, and legal.
-Julian is the trojan horse – if we can free him, this will break a hole in the wall of concrete, and the government will have to start listening to people and act in their interest.
+Julian is the trojan horse – if we can free him, this will break a hole in the wall of concrete, and the government will have to start listening to people and acting in their interest.

 What kind of support do Assange and WikiLeaks need?

 We need government support.
 Since Coronavirus, people have begun to realise that we can’t go back to capitalism, it’s the cause of all our problems including climate change.
 It’s extremely important that we win on all three counts: on the economy, on politics, on the law – so I think we can break that hole in the wall and I have faith in my son, Joe, on the legal count.

 Would you have anything else to say in addition to what Joe said earlier regarding Assange and the press?

 It’s absolutely brilliant what Joe said in his answer about the narrative and the character assassination earlier, he’s analysed the problem to give the whole true picture, and it’s what is needed.
 I know because I visited Julian a lot that he’s very wary of speaking with the press because they just turn something good into something seedy or hateful.
 They create mob rule and then nobody knows what’s going to happen after that.

-Based on your many decades of activism, had the Julian Assange’s case occurred back in the days – let’s say in the 1960s or 1970s, rather than now– would have things gone any differently with regard to public opinion and support from celebrities and politicians?
+Based on your many decades of activism, had Julian Assange’s case occurred back in the days – let’s say in the 1960s or 1970s, rather than now– would have things gone any differently with regard to public opinion and support from celebrities and politicians?